We want to see a world where all women receive good and respectful care around pregnancy and birth.

 Noortje works with m4m because she believes in the ‘twin sister’ concept, to reinforce each other by sharing knowledge, experience and friendship.
 As secretary of the board she has created a research scholarship for safe motherhood.

 She is also a mother of four, lives on a houseboat on the Amstel river and is striving to reduce her energy footprint to zero.

 Fiscal advisor and co-owner of administration and consulting business Dort in Boxtel and ‘s Hertogenbosch.
 He has years of experience with the financial wellbeing of businesses and organisations.

 George was formerly involved with care during and after pregnancy as an advisor to the International Confederation of Midwves (ICM).
 He volunteered there for nine years before joining the board of m4m.

 He is happy to use his knowledge and experience to help m4m to stay financially healthy, enabling us to start beautiful projects today and in days to come.

 Four project leaders, all midwives, coordinate the twinning projects of m4m.
-Franka Cadée manages that team from The Netherlands.
-She is also a midwive and is working on PhD research on twinning.
-She is also the chairperson of the International Confederation of Midwives, ICM.
+Franka Cadée has managed that team from The Netherlands.
+She is also a midwive and holds a PhD on twinning.
+She is the chairperson of the International Confederation of Midwives, ICM.

 project leader twinning ‘up North’